zhxie/ikago/README.md

 `-mtu`: (Optional) MTU.

+`-listen-mtu`: (Optional) MTU of devices for listening, traffic from client to sources and from server to clients will take this value.
+If this value is set, it will override `-mtu` in devices for listening.

+`-upstream-mtu`: (Optional) MTU of device for routing upstream to, traffic from client to server and from server to destinations will take this value.
+If this value is set, it will override `-mtu` in devices for routing upstream to.

 `-kcp`: (Optional) Enable KCP.

 `-kcp-mtu`, `-kcp-sndwnd`, `-kcp-rcvwnd`, `-kcp-datashard`, `-kcp-parityshard`, `-kcp-acknodelay`: (Optional) KCP tuning options, available when KCP is enabled.
 Please refer to the [kcp-go](https://godoc.org/github.com/xtaci/kcp-go).